Sc4ramouche/CS50/README.md

 # CS50

-There are my implementations of the CS50 problem sets exercises.
+There are my implementations of the CS50 problem sets.

 ### Motivation